globetrotter-personal/globetrotter-services/README.md

 - Modular structure supports adding more AI providers easily under `ai/`.
 - Uses constructor injection, SLF4J logging, and robust error handling.
 - See code for further details on extending to other providers.

+## Summary of Recent Changes
+- All secrets moved from `application-local.properties` to `.env` (not tracked by git).
+- `.env-template` added for onboarding and documentation.
+- `application-local.properties` removed and added to `.gitignore`.
+- Updated `.gitignore` to include `.env`, `.env-template`, and `application-local.properties`.
+- Updated documentation for secure secret management and local/Docker usage.